 Veterans and Mesothelioma

-How Did So Many Veterans Become Mesothelioma Warriors?
+Why Do So Many Veterans Become Mesothelioma Warriors?

 During the 20th century, thousands of veterans who survived their service unscathed returned to their families seemingly healthy.
 Unbeknownst to many of them, a carcinogen had contaminated their bodies.

-That’s because asbestos was used by the military for decades during the 1900s.
 Asbestos, once valued for its heat and fire resistance, durability and affordability, was used to build and reinforce ships and military bases.
 This positioned military members for some of the highest rates of asbestos exposure.

 Ways to Salute Our Veterans This Year